ryexley/aspen/README.md

 ## Aspen
-Aspen is a jQuery plugin sets the target element height to the calculated, available vertical space.
+Aspen is a jQuery plugin that sets the target element height to the calculated, available vertical space.

-### What?
+### WAT?

 #### Background...
 I've written a number of single-page applications where the requirement was for the app to have "desktop" like behavior that contained elements that needed to occupy as much vertical space as possible, but still be fluid on browser resize.
 Enough so, that I got tired of copy/pasting and/or re-writing the same code over and over again, so I decided to wrap it up and make it a jQuery plugin that I could use anywhere I needed this behavior.